When you want to have a healthy and happy day, it all starts with your morning routine!

 Even if you can do a quick 30-minute weight lifting session or take a run around your neighborhood, your body will thank you!

 Like your mom probably says, “Breakfast is the most important meal of the day!”
 I think she’s right!

 Breakfast is so important to your diet, but is easily the most neglected meal!
-There are so many people who skip breakfast thinking this will help them loose weight, or there are those who skip it because they don’t think they have enough time.
+There are so many people who skip breakfast thinking this will help them lose weight, or there are those who skip it because they don’t think they have enough time.

-While there isn’t a ton of exact science around wether skipping breakfast is bad for you, there IS science around how your metabolism is faster in the morning.
+While there isn’t a ton of exact science around whether skipping breakfast is bad for you, there IS science around how your metabolism is faster in the morning.
 So having a meal in the morning is more beneficial than skipping any other meal.

 For more science and info about breakfast, check out this article from Rush University Medical Center.

 If you’re struggling with breakfast because of the lack of time, then meal prep when you can.
 I like to make overnight oats with some protein powder or bake some lean muffins with almond meal and protein powder.
 If you prep a few meals in advance, you’ll be thanking yourself when you’re running late!